Dormant black hole candidates from Gaia DR3 summary diagnostics: A catalogue of RGB+BH candidates

 \subsection{Catalogue completeness}

-We then proceeded to assess the completeness of the presented catalogue of 556 RGB+BH candidates with a simulated population of BH binaries.
-Specifically, we estimated the recovery fraction of BH companions as a function of orbital period and BH mass by forward-modelling the selection process on a sample of mock binaries.
+We assessed the completeness of the presented catalogue of 389 RGB+BH candidates with a simulated population of BH binaries.
+Specifically, we estimated the recovery fraction of BH companions as a function of orbital period and BH mass by forward modelling the selection process on a sample of mock binaries.

 To this end, we simulated RGB+BH binaries with BH masses of 5, 10, and 20 M$_\odot$, and orbital periods uniformly spaced in $\log P$ between 10 and $3\times10^4$ days.
 Eccentricities were drawn from a thermal distribution and we assigned orbital angles with an isotropic distribution and uniformly distributed orbital phases.
 Each simulated binary was paired with a randomly selected RGB star from the observed \textit{Gaia} parent sample of 3.3 million RGB stars (see Sect.~\ref{sec:rgb_sample}), but we required reliable stellar parameters and $T_\mathrm{eff}<6000\,$K. The simulated binary inherited the observed stellar properties, brightness, and coordinates of the chosen RGB star.